Balance, Power, Skill, Gimmick

 - They use the same set up in Super Mario 3D World, but lifting power is standardized (and instantaneous) since its no longer a core game mechanic.

 - In the F-Zero SNES game, there are four cars to play as.
-The Blue Falcon is average, the Golden Fox has fast accelaration but is fragile and has low grip, the Fire Stingray has high top speed and is durable but has low accelaration, and the Wild Goose is durable and corners well, the gimmick.
+The Blue Falcon is average, the Golden Fox has fast acceleration but is fragile and has low grip, the Fire Stingray has high top speed and is durable but has low accelaration, and the Wild Goose is durable and corners well, the gimmick.

 - Wave Race 64: Ryota is balanced, Ayumi has low speed but high acceleration (Fragile Speedster), Dave has high speed but low acceleration (Mighty Glacier) Miles has medium stats but extremely high turning (gimmick)